Dr. Monica Perales

 Date of Interview

 Length of Interview

-Interview with Carlos Rogelio by Dr. Monica Perales, 2000, "Interview no. 1663," Institute of Oral History, University of Texas at El Paso.
+Interview with Rogelio Carlos Jr. by Dr. Monica Perales, 2000, "Interview no. 1663," Institute of Oral History, University of Texas at El Paso.